Johnxinlei/PHBS_MLF_Project/README.md

 |y| categorical| has the client subscribed a term deposit?binary: "yes","no"|

-## 2.Data description and processing:
+## 2.Data Description and Processing

 The data is related with direct marketing campaigns of a Portuguese banking institution.
 It contains 41188 observations along with 20 features and 1 output variable shown below:

 ![](Picture/data.png)

-Steps for data processing
+Steps for data processing:

-* Drop the observations which contains "unknown" value, then our observations count changes to 30488
+* First, we drop the observations which contain "unknown" values, then our observations count decreases to 30488.

-* Calculate the coefficient of each variable(only numerical variables)
+* Second, we calculate the covariance between each variable (only numerical variables) and plot the covariance matrix.
+From the figure below, we can see that except the two variables of pdays and previous are relatively highly correlated, other variables don't exhibit obvious multicolinearity.
 ![](./Picture/coefficient.png)

-* Check the Imbalance of the data, for the explained variable y, the counts of "yes" and "no" are 3859 and 26629 ,which means the data   is very unbalanced.
-So we over-sampling the minority class unit the number of two class are equal
+* Third, we check the imbalance of the data.
+For the explained variable y, the counts of "yes" and "no" are 3859 and 26629 relatively, which means the data is very unbalanced.
+So we up-sampling the minority class unitil the number of observations in two classes are equal
 ![](./Picture/Upsampling.png)

-* Use "One-Hot Encoding" to divide category variables with multiple value into several dummy variables,because there are many category variables in our dataset
+* Finally, we use "One-Hot Encoding" to divide categorical variables with multiple values into several dummy variables.
+Since there are many categorical variables in our dataset, after applying "one-hot encoding" the number of explanatory variables increases to 42.

 ## 3.Model Training
 3.1 Applying PCA to the balanced data after standardization